dewmguy/ItemLevelCalculator/README.md

 ## Druid/Caster Weapon DPS Adjustment (old methodology)

+This section records an earlier spell-power hypothesis and is not used to invent hidden caster spell power.
+The application now generates feral attack power with AzerothCore's runtime DPS conversion shown below.

 Because weapon damage is not an effective mechanic of damage for druids and casters, caster and druid weapons sacrifice a portion of their DPS to either gain a base amount of spell power or feral attack power, or increase the stat budget ceiling to accomodate more spellpower or feral attack power.
 The amount of Spell Power or Feral Attack Power gained is proportional to the amount of DPS reduction on the item.

 One-hand caster weapons from tbc and below have the full allotment of spellpower attributed as a stat.
 Feral Druids do not use one-handed weapons.